Digital Assessment and Referral Tool (DART)

 - Support the holistic assessment of needs and risks faced by children and young people and their families

-- Make a threshold recommendation to support professional judgement
+- Make a recommendation about the level of need or risk a child is facing, to support professional judgement

 - Recommend potential actions professionals can take to support children and young people

 - Offer basic support for virtual Team Around the Child management and secure information sharing.

 The DART can be accessed here: https://dart.wiltshire.gov.uk/account/index

 The DART system has been developed to simplify the way information about a child or young person is gathered and used to assess their needs or refer for support.
 We want to support professional judgement; make it clearer what the ‘offer’ of existing support looks like and streamline existing processes and paperwork.
 Ultimately, we want it to be easier for professionals to holistically assess a child and share that view with others who can support them.